rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 ## What is Evaluation Environment?
-An evaluation environment refers to a controlled testing space.
-It's specifically designed to isolate the PSAT extension and its interaction with third-party cookies.
+An evaluation environment is a controlled testing space designed to isolate the PSAT extension and its interaction with third-party cookies.
+This environment provides a clean slate, simulating a browser with no prior history or existing cookies.

 ### Why is it important to have an evaluation environment?

-**Isolation:** This environment is isolated from your regular browsing data, like browsing history and cookies.
-Imagine a clean computer without any past activity.
+**Isolation**: This environment is completely isolated from your browsing data, like browsing history and cookies.
+It's like having a clean computer without any past activity, ensuring the integrity of the testing process.

-**Accurate:** By removing external factors like browsing history and cookies, the evaluation environment allows PSAT to focus solely on how third-party cookies function itself.
+**Accuracy**: By removing external factors like browsing history and cookies, the evaluation environment allows PSAT to focus solely on how third-party cookies function.
 This reduces the chances of misleading results caused by unrelated browsing activity.

-**Precise:** The controlled environment minimizes distractions and extraneous data, enabling PSAT to pinpoint any issues related to third-party cookies with greater precision.
+**Precision**: The controlled environment minimizes distractions and extraneous data, allowing for more precise identification of any issues related to third-party cookies.

 ### How to set up an evaluation environment for PSAT?
 Preparing the environment for analyzing and debugging the behavior of cookies and storage APIs during browsing sessions encompasses two aspects: (1) access to Chrome instances with and without Privacy Sandbox APIs enabled and restricted use of 3P cookies; and (2) install PSAT.